Power-law distributions in nonequilibrium open quantum systems: Abstract

 \section{Abstract}

 Power-law probability distributions are widely used to model extreme statistical events in complex systems, with applications to a vast array of natural phenomena ranging from earthquakes to stock market crashes to pandemics.
-We propose the emergence of power-law distributions as a generic feature of quantum systems with strong nonlinear dissipation.
-We introduce a prototypical family of quantum dynamical systems with nonlinear dissipation, and prove analytically the emergence of power-law tails in the steady state probability distribution for energy.
-The power law physically originates from the amplification of quantum noise, where the scale of the microscopic fluctuations grows with the energy of the system.
-Our model predicts a power-law regime with infinite mean energy, which manifests as extreme events and divergences in the measurement statistics.
-Furthermore, we provide numerical evidence of power-law distributions for a general class of nonlinear dynamics known as quantum Li\'{e}nard systems.
-This phenomenon can be potentially harnessed to develop extreme photon sources for novel applications in light-matter interaction and sensing.
+We show that analogous heavy tails arise naturally in open quantum systems with nonlinear dissipation.
+Introducing a prototypical family of quantum dynamical models, we analytically prove the emergence of power-law tails in the steady state energy distribution, originating from an amplification of quantum noise whose microscopic fluctuations grow with energy.
+Moreover, our analysis suggests a general mechanism for heavy-tail statistics in the nonequilibrium steady states of open quantum systems: Nonlinear dissipation generically induces multiplicative quantum noise, enforced by the constraints of quantum mechanics, which is responsible for the heavy-tail behavior.
+This is supported by numerical simulations of a general class of nonlinear dynamics known as quantum Li\'{e}nard systems.
+Remarkably, even when the corresponding classical system is stable, we find power-law tails in both steady-state populations and coherences, which occur for typical parameters without fine-tuning.
+This phenomenon can potentially be harnessed to develop extreme photon sources for novel applications in light-matter interaction and sensing.